lambry/apison/README.md

 Simply add your api endpoints (with token if applicable) in the WordPress admin (under Settings->Apison), then you can access the cached API data via the helper class or rest endpoints.

+## Installing

+Either run `composer require lambry/apison` or just download this repo and install it via the WordPress admin.

 ## Admin interface

 ![screenshot](screenshot.png)

 ## Fetching cached API data via PHP